KiraMaathuis/KiraLaserEngraver/README.md

 * The machine must be rigid enough to not need fixture onto anything.
 * The machine must be quiet enough to be used within my student studio.

+## To do
+* Design laser module mount, must be height adjustable at least by hand
+* Design an enclosure for safety
+* Design a fume extraction method

 ## Current design overview

 ![Alt text](./images/3D_Model_Ensemble.png)